11 Oct 2021

 According to Jaafar, YY ReGen benefits from the co-founders’ complementary skill-sets.
 Amer Khayyat, YY ReGen’s chief executive officer and a mechanical engineer, has over 20 years of experience in the commercial energy sector.
 Khayyat added the technical expertise of Jaafar and Nadine Haddad, an agricultural engineer, to handle both primary production and renewable energy.

-The team can also entice investors by showing industry recognition for YY ReGen’s business concept.
-This year, YY ReGen won the 2021 Cleanergy e-Hackathon from a list of 99 applicants and nine finalists.
+Jaafar claims that YY ReGen’s has received already many grants and some contribution from private investors.
+They won the 2021 Cleanergy e-Hackathon from a list of 99 applicants and nine finalists.
 YY ReGen’s triumph gave the startup immediate access to the Cleanergy Accelerator Project, which is run by Lebanese SME incubator Berytech.
+The startup was also awarded many other prizes including recently the Green Excellence Award at the Arab SMEs Summit 2024 in Doha.

 Beyond investors, YY ReGen views a role for all Lebanese to play in securing a greener future for their country. “[A green transition is] a huge challenge, especially in Lebanon, where huge obstacles occur,” said Jaafar.
 “Everyone needs to eat though, so reducing food loss and investing in sustainable production … can make a difference.”